Deadly Winter Blizzard Leaves US In Pre-Christmas Deep Freeze - UrduPoint

 Deadly Winter Blizzard Leaves US In Pre-Christmas Deep Freeze

-At least 13 storm-related deaths have been confirmed across six states as heavy snow, howling winds and dangerously frigid temperatures kept much of the nation, including the normally temperate south, in a frozen grip for a third straight day.
+At least 17 weather-related deaths have been confirmed across eight states as heavy snow, howling winds and dangerously frigid temperatures kept much of the nation, including the normally temperate south, in a frozen grip for a third straight day.

-The "bomb cyclone" winter storm, one of the fiercest in decades, had already forced the cancellation of more than 1,900 US flights on Saturday, a day after nearly 6,000 were scrapped, according to tracking website Flightaware.com.

-Cancellations left stranded travelers at airports including Atlanta, Chicago, Denver, Detroit and New York hoping for a pre-Christmas flight rebooking miracle.

 In hard-hit New York state, Governor Kathy Hochul deployed the National Guard to Erie County and its main city Buffalo, where authorities said emergency services have essentially collapsed in the face of extreme blizzard conditions.

-Over 200 million Americans were under weather warnings Friday as wind chills sent temperatures plunging to as low as -55 Fahrenheit (-48 Celsius), according to the National Weather Service (NWS).

-While the number of people under severe weather warnings dropped substantially Saturday, authorities were still warning about lethal conditions and urging residents to remain indoors.
+The National Weather Service warned about lethal conditions and urged residents in affected areas to remain indoors.
+On Friday, it said wind chills had sent temperatures plunging to -55 Fahrenheit (-48 Celsius).

-The biting cold is an immediate concern for the more than 1.7 million electricity customers who were without power, according to tracker poweroutage.
+The biting cold is an immediate concern for the nearly 530,000 electricity customers who were still without power as of 2200 GMT Saturday, according to tracker poweroutage.us.

 Some cities, including in the state of North Carolina, began implementing rolling blackouts due to high power demand, in some cases leaving people unable to safely heat their homes.

-- Cold-weather outreach - In El Paso, Texas, desperate migrants who had crossed from Mexico huddled for warmth in churches, schools and a civic center, Rosa Falcon, a school teacher and volunteer told AFP.
+- Frustration growing - In El Paso, Texas, desperate migrants who had crossed from Mexico huddled for warmth in churches, schools and a civic center, Rosa Falcon, a school teacher and volunteer told AFP.

 But some still chose to stay outside in frigid temperatures because they feared attention from immigration authorities, she added.

-In Canada some were taking the biting cold in their stride, including stoic last-minute holiday shoppers in downtown Toronto.

-Jennifer Campbell, of Caledon, Ontario, told AFP: "I think every few years we get some big storms and we just adjust.
-We are Canadians, that's the way we do it."
-Canadian provinces have nonetheless issued severe weather warnings.
-Hundreds of thousands were left without power in Ontario and Quebec, while many flights were cancelled at airports in Vancouver, Toronto and Montreal.
+Canadian authorities have also issued severe weather warnings.
+Hundreds of thousands were left without power in Ontario and Quebec provinces, while many flights were cancelled at airports in Vancouver, Toronto and Montreal, and some trains stalled.

 - Flooding, fierce winds - In the US, transportation departments in several plains states reported near-zero visibility whiteouts, ice-covered roads and blizzard conditions, and strongly urged residents to stay home.